Severe Storms: The Cost Drivers Making Them So Expensive

 Population growth in areas prone to severe storms has increased asset exposure and the physical assets in harm's way are not designed to withstand high winds or hail.
 Meanwhile, building premiums to rebuild after severe storms are increasing.

-Severe storms are the most frequent billion dollar disaster type in the U.S. Since 1980, one in every two disasters that exceeded $1 billion in damage has been a severe convective storm, defined as a storm with high wind gusts exceeding 58 miles per hour, a tornado, or hail.
-In 2024 alone, of the 24 disasters that caused more than $1 billion in damage, 17 of them (70%) were severe storms, making 2024 one of the costliest years ever in terms of severe storm damage.
+Severe storms are the most frequent billion-dollar disaster type in the U.S. Since 1980, one in every two disasters that exceeded $1 billion in damage has been a severe convective storm, defined as a storm with high wind gusts exceeding 58 miles per hour, a tornado, or hail.

 What’s going on?
 Are bigger storms hitting in ways they didn’t used to?
 Or are the same storms just more expensive now?
 In this briefing, we’ll outline the drivers contributing to a rise in expensive severe storms and the possible levers to reduce their cost in the future.

-In the first half of 2024, of the $60 billion total insured losses from all natural catastrophes globally, severe storms comprised $42 billion (or 70% of that total), and most of those severe storms were in the U.S. That $42 billion spent on severe weather damages in the first half of 2024 is 87% higher than the 10-year average.
+• In 2025, of the $170 billion total insured losses from all natural catastrophes globally, severe storms comprised $61 billion (or 48% of that total), and most of those severe storms were in the U.S. That’s the third‑highest severe storm total on record.

 What is a severe storm?

 The term “severe storm” is a bit of a catch-all spanning storms that 1) have high-speed winds and/or tornadoes, or 2) have hail.
-Often flooding accompanies such storms, but NOAA considers flooding a separate disaster type.
+Flooding often accompanies such storms, but NOAA considers flooding a separate disaster type.
 In this briefing, we explore two types of damage from severe storms:

 Damage from tornadoes, derechos, and other high-wind storms

-Tornadoes are not the only high-wind event that can cause damage.
-Derechos, or widespread wind storms (compared to more centrifugal tornadoes), have also been major sources of damage.
+Tornadoes are not the only high-wind events that can cause damage.
+Derechos, or widespread windstorms (compared to more centrifugal tornadoes), have also been major sources of damage

 Damage from hail is clobbering the insurance industry.
 Hail is a major driver of the costs incurred from severe storms.
-In 2022, the insurance company State Farm alone paid out over $3.5 billion in hail claims, an increase of more than $1 billion from 2021.
+In 2024, the insurance company State Farm alone paid out over $5 billion in hail claims.

-While the average frequency of hail storms isn’t increasing, the costs from hail-related damages are.
-Since 2022, the number of insurance claims resulting from hail events have increased by more than 40%.
+While the average frequency of hailstorms isn’t increasing, the costs from hail-related damages are.
+Since 2022, the number of insurance claims resulting from hail events has increased by more than 40%

 Damage from flooding and lightning strikes